 Lakeshore Recycling Systems offers drop-off sites where residents may discard food scraps and organics collected at home in carts located throughout the Village.

-Beginning August 25, residents may drop off food scraps and organics* in 65 or 95 gallon containers located in the following areas:
+Beginning August 25, residents may drop off food scraps and organics (see below for a list of acceptable materials) in 65 or 95 gallon containers located in the following areas:

 Carlton Washburne School

 Bin location: on the north side of the school off Elm Street.Open 4 PM - 8 PM on weekdays.
 Open weekends.

 Bin Location: on the north side of the school off Hawthorn.

 Open 4 PM - 8 PM on weekdays.
 Open weekends.

 Bin location: on the east side of the school off Burr Avenue.Open 4 PM - 8 PM on weekdays.
 Open weekends.